Tønsåsheia Hiking Trail

 There are public restrooms available in Nusfjord as well as a cafe, restaurant and a "landhandel", a historic country store.

 Nusfjord Adventures also have exclusive fishing trips, kayak rentals, and guided hikes available for booking.
 Contact them at: +47 906 673 61 for more information about adventures they offer.

 Where to stay

-The Nusfjord Rorbuer are the adorable red fishing cabins in the heart of Nusfjord that are available to book.
+The Nusfjord Arctic Resort is the adorable red fishing cabins in the heart of Nusfjord that are available to book.